Journal of Forest Economics > Vol 20 > Issue 3

 The economic viability of smallholder timber production under expanding açaí palm production in the Amazon Estuary

-Lucas B. Fortini, U.S. Geological Survey, Pacific Island Ecosystems Research Center, USA, lfortini@usgs.gov , Douglas R. Carter, School of Forest Resources and Conservation, University of Florida, USA
+Lucas B. Fortini, U.S. Geological Survey, Pacific Island Ecosystems Research Center, USA AND School of Forest Resources and Conservation, University of Florida, USA, lfortini@usgs.gov , Douglas R. Carter, School of Forest Resources and Conservation, University of Florida, USA

 Suggested Citation